dlarocque/recipe-planner/README.md

 - `Ingredient.java` is the class that defines an ingredient with a name, and a quantity of a unit (e.g. grams).
 - `Recipe.java` is the class that defines a recipe with a name, a list of ingredients, and instructions
-- `measurements` is a package that contains a hierarchy of objects that define all of the possible units that ingredients can be, as well as the conversions between these units
+- `measurements` is a package that contains a hierarchy of objects that define the possible units that ingredients can be, as well as the conversions between these units
+- `Schedule.java` defines the schedule, which models the Schedule page: it holds DaySchedules for each day.
+- `DaySchedule.java` defines the schedule for a day, and represents a set of meals (breakfast, lunch, dinner).

 ### `persistence`